Skip to content Skip to footer

 Consequences for load sharing

-The change of use of private portions has a direct impact on the distribution of co-ownership charges.
+Changes in the use of private areas have a direct impact on the apportionment of condominium charges.

-Until now, this modification had to be voted by absolute majority (article 25) of the 1965 law.
+Until now, such changes had to be approved by an absolute majority (article 25) of the 1965 law.

 What this means for condominium owners and investors

-These adjustments provide a concrete response to real estate reassignment needs, while maintaining a balance between management flexibility and protection of co-owners’ rights.
+These adjustments provide a concrete response to the need for property reallocation, while maintaining a balance between management flexibility and protection of co-owners’ rights.

 For real estate investors, this opens the door to :

-For syndics and co-owners, this means increased vigilance on :
+For managing agents and co-owners, this means increased vigilance with regard to :

-- compliance with legal procedures at general meetings.
+• compliance with legal procedures at shareholders’ meetings.